-If I could invite you to iftar at my house, I would chose to make my favourite dessert, Kunefa.
+If I could invite you to Iftar at my house, I would choose to make my favourite dessert, Kunefa.
 My Teta makes it with a cream filling and it is so good.
 Here is the recipe.

 Share this story

-Use one bag of Kataifi pastry cute the pastry into strips
+Use 1 bag of Kataifi pastry and cut it into strips.

-Melt one cup of butter and mix into the Kataifi pastry
+Melt 1 cup of butter and mix into the Kataifi pastry.

 Pour your semolina mixture over the base and use the remaining pastry to cover the top.

-To make your syrup add 2 cups of sugar and one cup of water, boil on low heat until sugar is dissolved and the syrup has thickened.
+To make your syrup add 2 cups of sugar and 1 cup of water, boil on low heat until sugar is dissolved and the syrup has thickened.